wfusion/gofusion/README.md

 > Gofusion quick start

-- Copy [test/config/configs/app.yml](test/config/configs/app.yml) to the `configs` directory in your business repository, or specify another location at startup with the `--configPath` parameter.
+- Copy [test/config/configs/app.yml](test/config/configs/app.yml) to the `configs` directory in your business repository, or specify another location at startup with the `--config-file` parameter.
 - Initialize gofusion with the following code:

 ```go